-What Are Signs of Painkiller Addiction?
+What Are the Signs of Painkiller Addiction?

 Opiate painkillers are some of the most powerful ways to ease pain that doctors can prescribe.
 Unfortunately, these drugs can cause physical dependency for many people.
 Common painkillers include:

-Opiate drugs have a high likelihood of causing dependency, which explains why so many people seek drug addiction treatment programs, even for prescribed medications.
+Opiate painkillers have a high likelihood of causing dependency, which explains why so many people seek drug addiction treatment programs, even for prescribed medications.
 Common signs that someone needs an addiction recovery program include:

 - Not being able to stop or reduce the use of the painkillers